Celebrating our Faith during COVID-19

 This program helps the Tiger and Wolf develop a personal relationship with Jesus.
 With the parents' active participation, the young Cub will see Jesus as a real person and friend.
 The Light of Christ Emblem is awarded to those youth in Scouting who have begun the early stages of faith development.
-These young boys, through their interaction and works of good deeds, both in family and parish life, have witnessed to Christ, our Light.
+These young scouts, through their interaction and works of good deeds, both in family and parish life, have witnessed to Christ, our Light.

 Age level: Designed for Tiger and Wolf Cubs, ages 6 & 7.

-This program helps young boys explore a wide range of activities in order to discover the presence of God in their daily lives as members of their family and parish.
+This program helps young scouts explore a wide range of activities in order to discover the presence of God in their daily lives as members of their family and parish.
 The Parvuli Dei (Children of God) Emblem is awarded in special recognition by the Catholic Church to a Cub or Webelos Scout for advancement in religious knowledge and spiritual growth.
-The purpose of the emblem is to help young boys explore and discover the presence of God in their daily lives as members of their family.
+The purpose of the emblem is to help young scouts explore and discover the presence of God in their daily lives as members of their family.
 It also helps them to develop a positive self-image through the contributions they make to their faith community.

 Age level: Designed for Bear and Webelos Scouts, ages 8 - 10.

-In a series of steps, the Scout grows spiritually as a young Catholic to help him understand the meaning of the Sacraments.
+In a series of steps, the Scout grows spiritually as a young Catholic to help them understand the meaning of the Sacraments.
 The program involves an intense study of the seven sacraments, the Scriptures, and the Boy Scout oath and law.
-The study is combined with service to community in order to enrich the Scout as he shoulders greater responsibility in his roles as a family member, parishioner, and citizen.
+The study is combined with service to community in order to enrich the Scout as he shoulders greater responsibility in their roles as a family member, parishioner, and citizen.
 The Scout's encounter with Christ, then, leads to greater appreciation of faith in the Church and greater desire to come to the Altar of God, hence the name, Ad Altare Dei.